CFRC is here to help Queen’s University students and members of the Kingston community achieve their podcasting dreams!

 We’re still in early days, and waiting for some official policy to be approved by our board of directors.
 In a nutshell, though, the service is structured according to the type of podcaster we’re working with.

 Organizations (like a school or department at a university, a company making an official company podcast, a large non-profit) pay the station a studio rate for time in studio (we provide an engineer), and if needed editing time.
-The podcasting elements (posting the podcast to our website and distribution to podcast platforms: Apple, Google Play and Stitcher) are provided without further charge.
+The podcasting elements (posting the podcast to our website and distribution to podcast platforms: Apple, Google Play, Spotify and Stitcher) are provided without further charge.

 Since we charge by the hour it’s very hard to say what the final cost would be without more details: a 30-minute show where you and your guests show up well prepared and ready to record, needing very little editing when you’re done, would cost much less than an hour-long show that takes two hours to record and several hours to edit.